 There are many websites with information about the fundamentals of Z-Wave, and the many devices that are available, so we will tailor this wiki around the use of Z-Wave with XTension.

 XTension works with all of the Zensys-certified primary controllers.
 This is a specification that requires certification from the Z-Wave Alliance, and if the controller meets this certification, it should work with XTension.
 But please ask the 'xtensionlist' before purchasing any controller that is not listed here.
+For full featured ZWave support with security and ZWave 2 features please have a look at one of the newer ZWave plugins and consider a new device to run your network.

 Controllers that are known to work well with XTension :